LT-IntroToAI-SY2526/assignment3-per4-VioletEZA/writeup.md

 2. How does the overall movie chatbot system work?
 Explain the flow from when a user types a query to when they receive an answer.

 There are a series of projection functions that were given to us to put into different functions that discover parts that are missing from the users given information after asking.
-Then there
+Then there is a function that checks to see if they match a pattern which then returns something if it is missing or doesn't exist.

 3. What are some real-world applications where this type of pattern-matching chatbot system could be useful?
 How might you extend or improve this system for practical use?

+This type of pattern-matching chatbot system could be useful when looking for answers when the user only has certain information not all of it.
+I could maybe extend or improve this system by using an api rather than constantly adding information to the movie database which was a bit of an inconvenienve to the functions after adding a movie.